dahead/awp/README.md

 - `created`: Timestamp of creation
 - `lastmodified`: Timestamp of last update
 - `due`: Due date
-- `tags`: Text array for task tags
-- `context`: Context for the task
+- `context`: Context tags for the task
-- `project`: Project for the task
+- `project`: Project tags for the task

 ## User Interface